Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Data

 The \textit{Outer Solar System Origins Survey} (OSSOS), conducted between 2013 and 2017 using the \textit{Canada--France--Hawaii Telescope} (CFHT), was a wide-field imaging program that systematically mapped 155~deg$^2$ of the sky to depths ranging from $m_r$ = 24.1--25.2.
 Observations were obtained with the \textit{MegaCam imager} \citep{Boulade2003} at the CFHT on Maunakea, Hawai‘i, and the survey design and methodology were detailed by \citet{Bannister2016a}.
 OSSOS provided a precisely characterized sample of trans-Neptunian objects, forming the foundation for subsequent compositional and color studies.
 Building upon this dataset, the \textit{Colours of the Outer Solar System Origins Survey} (Col-OSSOS; \citealt{Schwamb2019}) utilized both the \textit{Gemini North Telescope} and the CFHT to obtain high-quality, near-simultaneous visible and near-infrared (NIR) photometry of a magnitude-limited subset of TNOs discovered by OSSOS \citep{Bannister2016b, Bannister2018}.
 The Col-OSSOS data set consists primarily of observations in the Sloan $u$, $g$, and $r$ filters and the Maunakea $J$ filter, which were acquired using the \textit{Gemini Multi-Object Spectrograph} (GMOS; \citealt{Hook2004}) and \textit{Near Infrared Imager} (NIRI; \citealt{Hodapp2003}) at Gemini-North, as well as the \textit{MegaPrime imager} \citep{Boulade2003} at CFHT.
 Designed to achieve a homogeneous signal-to-noise ratio across all filters and targets, Col-OSSOS aimed to enable robust taxonomic classification of Kuiper Belt Objects and to address the long-standing question of how many distinct compositional classes exist within the outer Solar System \citep{Fraser2023}.

 We obtained the catalog from \citet{Fraser2023}.
-The original catalog did not provide the phase angle ($\alpha$), heliocentric distance ($r$), or geocentric distance ($\Delta$) parameters required to calculate the reduced magnitude (Eq. \ref{Eq:2}).
+The original catalog did not provide $\alpha$, $r$, or $\Delta$, parameters required to calculate the reduced magnitude (Eq. \ref{Eq:2}).
 These columns were added using \texttt{astroquery.jplhorizons.Horizons}.
-Since the magnitudes are already given in the SDSS system, no photometric transformation was necessary.
-For Col-OSSOS, we have 1$\,$172 observations across all filters for 103 objects.
+For Col-OSSOS, we have 971 observations across $u$, $g$, $r$, $i$, and $z$ filters for 103 objects.
 The Col-OSSOS data in the visible filters were not modified and assumed to be identical to the SDSS.
-The data $J$ needed to be transformed because it was calibrated to the Vega System, while the SDSS data is calibrated to the AB photometric system.
-The transformation we used is:
+We do not include in this work an analysis of the $J$ data because of its low numbers compared to the visible filters.